Henning Hauger

 Henning Hauger (born 17 July 1985) is a Norwegian professional footballer who plays as a midfielder for Bærum.
 He has previously played for Stabæk, Hannover 96, Lillestrøm, Strømsgodset and Swedish club IF Elfsborg and has been capped 23 times while playing for Norway.

 Hauger represented Norway from under-16 to Norway U-21 before he made his senior debut in 2006, and was playing regularly as a holding midfielder in Egil "Drillo" Olsen's team between 2008 and 2011.

-Early life
+Personal life

 Hauger was born in Bærum into a family of sportspeople; his father Børre, his uncle Lars and his brother Andreas played both bandy and football for Stabæk IF.
 Børre and Lars played for the Norwegian national bandy team, and Andreas won the 1998 Norwegian Football Cup with Stabæk Fotball, when he came on as a substitute in the final.
+Andreas also played football and bandy in other local clubs, including several years in Bærum SK.

-Henning Hauger grew up in Bærum, he was often attending Stabæk Fotball's home-matches in Tippeligaen supporting the team.
+As Henning Hauger grew up, he was often attending Stabæk Fotball's home-matches in Tippeligaen supporting the team.